Tiruchirappalli

-Tiruchirappalli (Note: The official spelling, as per the municipal corporation website is "Tiruchirappalli".
-However, the spellings Tiruchirapalli, Tiruchchirapalli and Tiruchchirappalli are also widely used.) (/ta/), also known as Trichy, is a major tier II city in the Indian state of Tamil Nadu and the administrative headquarters of Tiruchirappalli district.
-The city is credited with being the best livable and the cleanest city of Tamil Nadu, as well as the fifth safest city for women in India.
+Thiruchchirappalli (Note: The official spelling, as per the municipal corporation website is "Tiruchirappalli".
+However, the spellings Tiruchirapalli, Tiruchchirapalli and Tiruchchirappalli are also widely used.) (/ta/), also known as Tiruchchi or Trichy or historically known as Trichinopoly, is a major tier II city in the Indian state of Tamil Nadu and the administrative headquarters of Tiruchirappalli district.
+The city is credited with being the most livable and cleanest city in all of Tamil Nadu, as well as the fifth safest city for women in India.
 It is the fourth largest urban agglomeration in the state.
 Located 322 km south of Chennai and 374 km north of Kanyakumari, Tiruchirappalli sits almost at the geographic centre of Tamil Nadu.
 The Cauvery Delta begins 16 km west of the city where the Kaveri river splits into two, forming the island of Srirangam which is now incorporated into the Tiruchirappalli City Municipal Corporation.
-The city occupies an area of 167.23 km2 and had a population of 916,857 in 2011.
+The city occupies an area of 168.23 km2 and had a population of 916,857 in 2011.
 (Note: The area of the city was expanded from 146.9 km2 to 167.23 km2 in 2010, as a result of which the population increased from 847,387 to 916,857 according to the 2011 census.)

 Tiruchirappalli's recorded history begins under Chola rule in the 3rd century BC.
-The city has also been ruled by the Pallavas, Pandyas, Vijayanagar Empire, Nayak Dynasty, the Carnatic state and the British.
-The most prominent historical monuments in Tiruchirappalli include the Rockfort at Teppakulam, the Ranganathaswamy temple at Srirangam dedicated to the reclining form of Hindu God Vishnu, and is also the largest functioning temple in the world, and the Jambukeswarar temple at Thiruvanaikaval, which is also the largest temple for the Hindu God Shiva in the world.
+The city has also been ruled by the Mutharayars, Pallavas, Pandyas, Vijayanagar Empire, Nayak Dynasty, the Carnatic state and the British.
+The most prominent historical monuments in Tiruchirappalli include the Rockfort at Teppakulam, the Ranganathaswamy temple at Srirangam dedicated to the reclining form of the God Vishnu, serving as the largest functioning temple in the world, and the Jambukeswarar Temple at Thiruvanaikaval, which is also the largest temple for the God Shiva in the world.
 The archaeologically important town of Uraiyur, capital of the Early Cholas, is now a neighbourhood in Tiruchirappalli.
-The city played a critical role in the Carnatic Wars (1746–1763) between the British and the French East India companies.
+The city played a critical role in the Carnatic Wars (1746–1763) between the British and French East India companies.